Vicenç Ferrer Moncho: Vicente Ferrer Foundation

 Ferrer started the Vicente Ferrer Foundation in 1969 with his wife, Anna Ferrer, in Andhra Pradesh.
 The foundation, which mainly works with the Dalit caste, organised wells and irrigation systems, has funded three hospitals, an AIDS clinic, a family planning centre, 14 rural clinics, 1,700 schools, some 30,000 houses and the planting of over 3 million trees.
 The work of the foundation has improved the lives of more than 2.5 million people.

 In 1998 he was awarded Spain's Prince of Asturias Award for Concord.

 Ferrer was admitted to the emergency ward of Anantapur hospital on 20 March 2009 after suffering a cerebrovascular accident (a stroke).
 He died on 19 June 2009 at the age of 89 from cardio-respiratory failure.

 Tributes

 On 14 May 2009 the Spanish Agency for International Development Cooperation and the Ministry for Education announced the creation of the National Awards for Development Education Vicente Ferrer.
 Which rewards publicly funded schools for developing activities, educational experiences, educational projects or proposals to sensitise, educate, develop critical thinking and encourage active participation of students in the pursuit of global citizenship, compassion, commitment to the eradication of poverty and its causes and sustainable human development.

-In July 2009 Spanair announced that it would name one of its Airbus 320s after the missionary, following an agreement signed with the Vicente Ferrer Foundation.
+In July 2009 Spanair announced that it would name one of its Airbus A320s after the missionary, following an agreement signed with the Vicente Ferrer Foundation.

 On 1 February 2010 an independent group nominated the Vicent Ferrer Foundation for the 2010 Nobel Peace Prize.

+The 2013 Spanish film Vicente Ferrer features his life.

+The titular role is played by Imanol Arias.